 Sustainable Development Goals

-Thompson Rivers University (TRU) is a global leader in sustainability — the first Canadian post-secondary institution to earn Platinum STARS status twice (2018 and 2022) and one of only two to achieve the highest rating.
+Thompson Rivers University (TRU) is a global leader in sustainability — ranking in the top 37% worldwide overall in the 2026 Times Higher Education Sustainability Impact Ratings and is the first Canadian post-secondary institution to earn Platinum STARS status twice (2018 and 2022) and one of only two to achieve the highest rating.
 Building on steady progress from Silver (2011) to Gold (2015) to Platinum, TRU continues to embed sustainability across campus life, learning and operations.

 As a proud signatory to the United Nations Sustainable Development Goals (SDG) Accord, TRU advances the SDGs through teaching, research and community action, sharing its progress each year through real impact on campus and beyond.